ABOUT ME

 MY APPROACH

-My counselling approach is pluralistic with you, the client, at the centre, which encompasses Person-Centred Therapy (PCC), Acceptance Commitment Therapy (ACT), Solution Focussed Brief Therapy (SFBT), Narrative Therapy and Cognitive Behaviour Therapy (CBT).
+My counselling approach is pluralistic which means I am able to use one of the counselling modalities to tailor my approach to suit your specific needs.
+You as the client, are always in the driver’s seat.
+I use Person-Centred Therapy (PCC), Acceptance Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Solution Focussed Brief Therapy (SFBT), Narrative Therapy and Cognitive Behaviour Therapy (CBT).

 I uphold myself to the New Zealand Christian Counsellors Association Code of Ethics of which I am a provisional member.